 However, you might find a favorite small square whose name you may not even know, and that one may stay with you best.
 For me, it’s the small square in the image above.
 I know it was close to the church Agia Ekaterini, but I have no idea what it was called.
 (Please contact me, if you do!)

-Secrets of Athens: Go to the Greek markets
+Secrets of Athens: Explore the Greek markets

 This isn’t just one of the secrets of Athens, but one you can apply no matter where you’re traveling.
 Visiting one or several markets is a great way to mingle with the locals and to try some delicious local products.

-Secrets of Athens: Lively pedestrian streets
+Secrets of Athens: Wander on lively pedestrian streets

 There are many pedestrian streets to wander on in the city of Athens.
 Some of them are busy with taverns, others are full of small shops.
 You can always enjoy some people-watching or some window-shopping on Ipitou, Efforionos, Valtesiou, Romvis, and Astigos.
 Even late at night, these places are quite animated, as the Greeks dine late and enjoy going out when the temperature is cool and pleasant.

-Secrets of Athens: Budget foodie districts
+Secrets of Athens: Visit the budget foodie districts